Jobim (crater)

 Jobim is a crater on Mercury.
 It has a diameter of 167 km.
 Its name was adopted by the International Astronomical Union (IAU) on September 25, 2015.
 Jobim is named for the Brazilian composer Antônio Carlos Jobim.

 Jobim is one of 110 peak ring basins on Mercury.

+To the west of Jobim is the crater Masuka.
+To the southeast is the prominent crater Praxiteles.